 The organizationís first squad house was located in the building that previously housed Minorís Diner in downtown Scottsville; the ambulance garage was located in the Victory Theatre building.
 However, in response to an expanding membership and need for additional space, in 1999, SVRS acquired a piece of property on Route 6 (805 Irish Road) just west of Scottsville.
-Here, a new squad house was constructed; the new building was built to accommodate a community/training room, a kitchen, several crew sleeping rooms, storage, office space, and a large bay area to house ambulances and the heavy squad.
+Here, a new squad house was constructed; the new building was built to accommodate a community/training room, a kitchen, several crew sleeping rooms, storage, office space, and a large bay area to house ambulances.

 805 Irish Road, Current Home of SVRS

 Today, SVRS has grown into a 60-member organization with state-of-the-art rescue and extrication equipment to serve the Scottsville area.
 Currently, we are responding to over 900 calls per year.

 For Emergencies Dial 911!